 Did you know that how well you balance can have as much to do with your mental state as it does with your physical ability?
 If you are not focused mentally, or if your emotions are running wild, your body will wobble!

 Balance is a state of mind.

-Let’s start with 5 Practical Steps you can take for better balance with yoga on your mat.
+Let’s start with five practical steps you can take for better balance with yoga on your mat.
 Be cautious if you are on medications that may make you feel dizzy or light-headed or have other issues that have you wobbly beyond the usual (ask your yoga therapist or healthcare provider for more guidance).

 - Focus your eyes on one spot.
 Don’t let your eyes blur or wander.

 - Practice an affirmation to help steady your mind such as this one from the Ananda Yoga (TM) tradition: “I am calm, I am poised.” for tree pose.

 - If needed use a wall, sturdy chair, or kitchen counter to help support you to prevent falling.

 - You don’t need to be on one leg to practice your balance.
 Anything that challenges your balance works.

 - Balance is like a muscle and needs to be worked daily.

 Add balance poses to your daily routine and feel the difference – physically, mentally, emotionally, and spiritually!